This assignment gives you a chance to write Racket expressions

 expression at the top.
 It imports the rackunit

-module so that we can define unit tests to check our solutions [
+module so that we can define unit tests to check our solutions.

-can make one of the arguments floating-point.
-In Problem 1,
+Make one of the arguments floating-point.
+Dividing

 Problems